 ARDC makes grants that align with our mission to support amateur radio and digital communication science and technology.
 In addition to aligning with our mission, your project must align with at least one of our grantmaking categories:

 - Education, and

-To be eligible to receive an ARDC grant your organization must be one of the following eligible types:
+To receive an ARDC grant, your organization must be one of the following:

 Apply here: https://mailman.ampr.org/hotcrp/

-After submitting a grant request, you will receive an automated email acknowledgement.
-Please keep a copy of that email; it will assist you in making inquiries regarding the status and progress of your proposal.
+After you submit your application, you will receive an automated email acknowledgement.
+Please keep a copy of that email in case you need to contact us about your proposal.

 - Preliminary Review

 Next, someone on our staff will do a preliminary review of your application.
 At this point, if any information is missing, we may contact you.

 Once your application has passed the preliminary check, the staff will send it to the Grants Advisory Committee (GAC).
 The committee will ask a number of questions as they review your application.
 You’ll find these questions on the instructions page.

 Assuming the grants committee approves the application, it will be forwarded to the ARDC Board of Directors, who will accept or reject your application and decide on the amount of the award.
 You will be notified of their decision as soon as possible.